danilosilvadev/meli/README.md

 All pages are responsive.
 Most of the style use scss helpers, and to deep customization styled components were used.

+## Tests

+It has unit tests, all of them are working here but if you find some problem with `dots and commas` at mocks of prices is that because INTL object interprete your browser in a different way than mine.
+I will solve this soon.

 ## And